ryanlinnane/promise-lite/README.md

 ## About
+### Supports

-Supports .then chaining and async resolution/rejection.
+.then chaining and async resolution/rejection. returning of new promise chains in a .then, and forceful unwrapping to keep the chaining flat.

+### TODO:
+better rejection error handling

 ## Development